grmchurch94/GrmchurchCMS/README.md

-# GrmchurchCMS
+# Church-Management-System-Architecture-Design-4398
-Garden of the Remnants Ministries
+Repository created by Greta